alvincrespo/blog/content/blog/thoughts-on-technology-choices/index.md

 ---
 title: Thoughts on Technology Choices
 date: "2020-10-14T10:00:00.000Z"
-description: Automated testing may not seem worth it - but its absolutely critical at any stage of your product lifecycle.
-Check out this post on why I think you should start automatically testing your app today.
+description: The technology you choose to build your product in is a critical one.
+That's why it's so important to understand the context in which this decision gets made.
+In today's thought piece I talk about what guides me and how I think through these kinds of decisions.
-tags: testing,automated testing,reasoning
+tags: technology,frameworks,decision making
 ---

 ## Guiding Principle